lukekoko/2020AUT-Software-Engineering-Studio-2B/README.md

 * run `docker-compose build`
 * run `docker-compose up`

+# Bash
+If you want to use bash script to launch project
+* cd into root directory
+* run `bash build.sh`

 # Common problems
 ## Errors when pulling new changes or changing branches
 * Try to update packages for both python and react